Abdul-Basit-DS/netflix_Stock_Data/README.md

-# netflix_Stock_Data
+# Netflix Stock Data Scraper

+**Purpose:**
-This project scrapes daily stock data for Netflix from a webpage and stores it in a pandas DataFrame.
+This Jupyter Notebook scrapes daily stock data for Netflix from a webpage and stores it in a pandas DataFrame.

-Features
-Extracts data for the following columns: Date, Open, High, Low, Close, Adj Close, Volume.
-Creates a pandas DataFrame to organize the extracted data.
-Prints the first few rows of the DataFrame for initial inspection.
-Requirements
+**Requirements:**
-Python 3.x
+* Python 3.x
-pandas library (pip install pandas) requests library (pip install requests) beautifulsoup4 library (pip install beautifulsoup4) Usage
-Clone or download this repository.
+* pandas library (`pip install pandas`)
+* requests library (`pip install requests`)
+* beautifulsoup4 library (`pip install beautifulsoup4`)

+**Usage:**
-Install the required libraries using pip install pandas requests beautifulsoup4.
+1. Install the required libraries using `pip install pandas requests beautifulsoup4`.
-Run the script using python netflix_stock_scraper.py (replace with your actual script name).
+2. Run this Jupyter Notebook.
-The output will display the first few rows of the extracted Netflix stock data.
+3. The output will display the first few rows of the extracted Netflix stock data.
-Note: This script relies on a specific webpage structure and might need adjustments if the HTML structure changes.

-How it Works
+**How it Works:**
-The script imports necessary libraries (pandas, requests, BeautifulSoup).
+1. Imports necessary libraries.
-It defines a URL pointing to the webpage containing Netflix stock data.
+2. Defines a URL pointing to the webpage containing Netflix stock data.
-It uses requests to fetch the webpage content and parses it with BeautifulSoup.
+3. Fetches the webpage content using `requests` and parses it with BeautifulSoup.
-It creates an empty pandas DataFrame with the desired columns.
+4. Creates an empty pandas DataFrame.
-It iterates through each table row (tr) within the webpage's tbody element.
+5. Iterates through each table row (`tr`) within the webpage's `tbody` element.
-Within each row, it extracts data for individual columns ("Date", "Open", ..., "Volume").
+6. Extracts data for individual columns ("Date", "Open", ..., "Volume").
-It appends a new row containing the extracted data to the pandas DataFrame.
+7. Appends a new row containing the extracted data to the DataFrame.
-Finally, the script prints the first few rows of the DataFrame for initial inspection.
+8. Prints the first few rows of the DataFrame.

-Disclaimer
+**Note:**
+* This script relies on a specific webpage structure and might need adjustments if the HTML changes.
-This script is for educational purposes only and may not be suitable for commercial use.
+* This script is for educational purposes only and may not be suitable for commercial use.

+**Disclaimer:**
 The data source might not be guaranteed to be complete or accurate.
 Always refer to official sources for reliable financial information.

-Contribution
-We welcome contributions to this project.
-Feel free to submit pull requests for improvements or bug fixes.